top of page

 I grew up in rural Liberia, West Africa and moved to the United States at age 13 when the Beatles had just landed and were all the rage.
 The cultural contrast was palpable, disorienting and untranslatable.
 As I matured, painting, a medium that bypassed the limitations of language, allowed me to express my longing to recreate a primal moment and an anchor of sorts.
 As an adult I am deeply involved in archeology of early peoples and preserving the meager material evidence of their lives.
 In the studio I apply paint gesturally, in stratified layers and then scrape it away in levels.
 I juxtapose shapes, fragments and diagrammatic structures in an attempt to find grounding in my restless life that has been described as “never coming to rest in a place I can call home.”

 In one form or another, I keep revisiting recurring themes, among them: Cat’s Cradle which embeds motifs from my father’s chief’s robe, an honorific gift to him in Africa and inherited by me on his passing.
 Half My World emerges from the garden and poetry of Ann Spencer whose homeplace is near my studio in Virginia.
-We are climbing is work based on the Biblical story of Jacob’s Ladder which holds the promise of a place called home.
+Most recently, We are climbing is work based on the Biblical story of Jacob’s Ladder which holds the promise of a place called home.